Pedagogy of ÇARŞI

 END OF SAFETISM

-• We recognize the challenges posed by safetyism, a phenomenon characterized by an excessive aversion to risk and discomfort.
+We recognize the challenges posed by safetyism, a phenomenon characterized by an excessive aversion to risk and discomfort.

 This mindset often manifests in overprotection, where even minor risks are avoided to shield individuals from potential harm or discomfort.

 Moreover, safetyism emphasizes stringent safety measures and regulations, sometimes leading to bureaucratic constraints and a loss of personal liberty.
+This approach may limit intellectual and emotional growth in educational settings by censoring or avoiding challenging ideas.

-By embracing a balanced approach to risk and discomfort, we aim to cultivate an environment where students can grapple with difficult concepts, experience setbacks, and ultimately grow academically and personally.
+However, we aim to cultivate an environment where students can grapple with difficult concepts, experience setbacks, and ultimately grow academically and personally.

 We challenge the prevailing trend of safetyism and overprotection in contemporary careers, highlighting the disconnect between abstract, desk-bound roles and the concrete achievements of skilled labor.